rachannzz/Django-Blogwebapp/README.md

 # Blog Web app

-A simple webapp prototype  .It also contains a custom Admin panel where the administrator can create, delete, login, and log out too
+A simple webapp prototype  .It also contains a custom Admin panel where the administrator can create, delete, login, and log out too.- you can create your own user id and password and can login, you can add post create post edit post , there can be a multiple users connecting in a same platform, you can reset your password through email

 It has a simple design.Many more to edit in frontend.(learning)